 H.B.
 No. 5187 introduces new regulations for the conversion of certain office buildings to mixed-use and multifamily residential occupancy in municipalities with populations over 150,000 that are located in counties with populations exceeding 300,000.
 The bill establishes Chapter 218 in the Local Government Code, which includes definitions for terms such as "heavy industrial use," "mixed-use residential," and "multifamily residential."
-It outlines the applicability of the chapter, stating that it applies to buildings primarily used for office purposes that are at least five years old and proposed for conversion to mixed-use or multifamily residential use, with specific requirements regarding the percentage of residential use.
+It outlines the applicability of the chapter, stating that it applies to buildings primarily used for office purposes that are at least five years old and proposed for conversion to mixed-use or multifamily residential occupancy, with specific requirements for the percentage of residential use.

-Statutes affected: Introduced: Local Government Code 395.011 (Local Government Code 395)
+Introduced: Local Government Code 395.011 (Local Government Code 395)

 House Committee Report: Local Government Code 395.011 (Local Government Code 395)